-"TIRGAN" KELOID STAGING SYSTEM
+“TIRGAN” KELOID STAGING SYSTEM:

-In his 2016 publication, Neck Keloids: evaluation of risk factors and recommendation for keloid staging system" Dr. Tirgan introduced his staging system that would allow for proper categorization and grouping of keloid patients into various stages.
+In his 2016 publication, Neck Keloids: evaluation of risk factors and recommendation for keloid staging system" Dr. Tirgan introduced a staging system that would allow for proper categorization and grouping of keloid patients into various stages.

 Without such a staging system for Keloid Disorder, the interpretation of published keloid study results has been very difficult.
-For example, when a study looks at the rate of recurrence of ear keloids after surgery, common sense tells us that patients who only have one keloid on one ear, will have a different rate of recurrence compared to those who have numerous keloids on their skin.
+For example, when a study looks at the rate of recurrence of ear keloids after surgery, logic and common sense tells us that patients who only have one keloid on one ear, will have a different rate of recurrence compared to those who have numerous keloids on their skin.
 Also, those who have had prior surgical removal of their keloids will have a much higher rate of recurrence than those who have never had surgery before.

 A well-designed clinical staging system will need to be validated by review of retrospective studies as well as planned prospective clinical trials.
-Dr. Tirgan is leading this efforts to refine his staging system.
+Dr. Tirgan is leading these efforts to refine his staging system.
 In applying this staging system to 1,088 of his own patients, Dr. Tirgan identified areas that needed improvement, as such in 2018, the staging system was slightly revised.
 Current revision of the Tirgan Staging System is presented here.